Hussein35847/3mlati/README.md

 <img width="1536" height="1024" alt="ChatGPT Image Apr 24, 2026, 06_46_05 PM" src="https://github.com/user-attachments/assets/823e214e-7fa2-4547-93dc-64fb017d2791" />

-# 💱 3mlati (عملاتي)
+# 💱 3mlati

-3mlati is a modern, responsive web application that allows users to convert currencies quickly and efficiently.
+**3mlati** is a modern, responsive web application that allows users to convert currencies quickly and efficiently.

-Built with a focus on simplicity and real-world usability, it supports both global and regional currencies.
+It is designed with simplicity and real-world usability in mind, supporting both global and regional currencies.

 ---